AtharvaD7/Skillmate-ai-powered-learning/README.md

 # 📚 AI Study Material Generator

-Welcome to **SkillMate AI Powered Education** aka **SkillMate** – a modern SaaS platform that leverages advanced AI to create personalized study materials.
+Welcome to **AI Study Material Generator** – a modern SaaS platform that leverages advanced AI to create personalized study materials.
 Whether you're a student, teacher, or lifelong learner, this app helps simplify your study process with smart summaries, flashcards, quizzes, and more – all generated in seconds.

 ---